remykarem/mixed-naive-bayes/README.md

 Naive Bayes classifiers are a set of supervised learning algorithms based on applying Bayes' theorem, but with strong independence assumptions between the features given the value of the class variable (hence naive).

-This module implements **Categorical** (Multinoulli) and **Gaussian** Naive Bayes algorithms.
-This means that we not only assume that features (given their respective *y*'s) follow the Gaussian distribution, but also the categorical distribution.
-Hence it is natural that the continous data be attributed to the Gaussian and the categorical data (nominal or ordinal) be attributed the the categorical distribution.
+This module implements **Categorical** (Multinoulli) and **Gaussian** naive Bayes algorithms (hence *mixed naive Bayes*).
+This means that we are not confined to the assumption that features (given their respective *y*'s) follow the Gaussian distribution, but also the categorical distribution.
+Hence it is natural that the continuous data be attributed to the Gaussian and the categorical data (nominal or ordinal) be attributed the the categorical distribution.

-The motivation for writing this library is that scikit-learn does not have an implementation for mixed type of naive bayes.
+The motivation for writing this library is that [scikit-learn](https://scikit-learn.org/) does not have an implementation for mixed type of naive bayes.
 They have one for `CategoricalNB` [here](https://github.com/scikit-learn/scikit-learn/blob/86aea9915/sklearn/naive_bayes.py#L1021) but it's still pending.

 I like `scikit-learn`'s APIs (`.fit()`, `.predict()` 😍) so if you use it a lot, you'll find that it's easy to get started started with this library.